ryo-ohki-code/sideshift-payment-integration-node/README.md

 **sortCoinsAndTokens()**
-Sort coins and token into a comprehensive list.
+Organize networks, coins and tokens into categorized lists.

 Return an object with supportedNetworks, mainnetCoins and tokenByChain
 ```